 - December 1971.
 All copyrights hereby acknowledged.

-personal sound gear was coming into the mainstream.
+fidelity personal sound gear was coming into the mainstream.
 Capability and features

 were going up while the price was coming down on really nice equipment.
-In order to
+In order

-room configuration and sound absorbing materials and strategies.
+information on room configuration and sound absorbing materials and strategies.

 A fairly extensive table of common floor, wall, and ceiling sound absorption coefficients

 How the optimum room reverberation is obtained and room resonances are controlled